EssentialsX/Essentials/.github/ISSUE_TEMPLATE/request-a-feature.md

 ---
 name: Request a feature
-about: Suggest a feature for EssentialsX
+about: Suggest a feature you want to see in EssentialsX!

 ---